-Scale-dependent (and therefore energy-dependent)

-slopes of the capacitive scalar Coulomb mode and inductive pseudovector dipole mode interaction impedances are of opposite sign, intersect and are matched at the Compton wavelength[20].
+Scale-dependent (and therefore energy-dependent) tum impedances in green, and QED scaffolding in red.[23] slopes of the capacitive scalar Coulomb mode and inductive pseudovector dipole mode interaction impedances are of opposite sign, intersect and are matched at the Compton wavelength[20].
 This, together with Maxwell's equations, opens the possibilility of reflectionless energy transfer between all coupled modes of interacting Pauli wavefunctions, presenting essentially infinitely many modes of both self-interacting and two-body wavefunction elements[24].